 The majority of lawyers had no intention of running a business when they decided to go to law school.
 But for most of them, especially managing partners and those in small and midsized firms, that’s exactly what they are doing — running a business.

-The legal administrator contributes to client service and the firm’s bottom line by managing the business operations of the practice.
+The legal administrator or legal manager contributes to client service and the firm’s bottom line by managing the business operations of the practice.
 Successful legal administrators create processes and procedures that are needed for the firm to operate at peak efficiency — and its highest level of profitability.
 They bring professional management techniques to the professional practice of law.

 When lawyers are spending time on administrative issues rather than practicing law, billable hours are lost … and that means it’s time to hire a legal administrator!
 Law firms that employ a legal administrator will find their lawyers are no longer mired in the day-to-day details of managing a firm and instead can fully focus on their legal duties.

 The information provided here outlines how a firm can evaluate its need for a legal administrator, establish qualification guidelines, locate candidates, develop an employment package and define the legal administrator’s responsibilities.
 We will help you be your own recruiter.